fglo/particles-rules-of-attraction/README.md

 Program simulating particles' rules of attraction.

-It's heavily inspired by [hunar4321's life_code](https://github.com/hunar4321/life_code) (still most of my code is just his javascript code ported to Go).
+It's heavily inspired by [hunar4321's life_code](https://github.com/hunar4321/life_code) (it started as a port of his javascript code).

 ## Gif